 Kua Whakamanahia tēnei akoranga e Te Mana Tohu Mātauranga o Aotearoa i raro i te wāhanga 249 o te Ture Mātauranga 1989, ā, kua whakamanahia a Animation College New Zealand Limited ki te whakarato i taua akoranga i raro i te wāhanga 250 o te Ture.

 Imagine yourself creating emotive characters, stunning worlds and compelling stories for games, film or commercial projects?
 Get those cutting-edge, relevant skills that will allow you to enter an exciting creative industry that goes from strength to strength.
-Here’s a bit about the animation chops you can to learn.
+Here’s a bit about the animation chops you can learn.

 - The building blocks of Story – this is your key to the door of Animation.
 You’ll peek into the minds of screenplay writers and designers to see how they weave everything together into the stories we love.